(For a full list of my articles, click here

 So far as pleasure is concerned, there are a phenomenal amount of nerve endings in the anus.
 More than almost any other area of the body.
 Because of this, the anus is an extraordinary landscape of different sensations.
 Move the finger a tiny amount, and the sensation is entirely different.
 And it very often comes with a huge and liberating emotional charge too, because it brings back our earliest feelings, which are usually repressed.

 So there’s an irony: delicate, thoughtful and minuscule touching around the entrance of the anus is exquisitely pleasurable, and also emotionally very moving.
 It takes us back to our youngest self.
 Yet when people think of anal pleasure, they tend to think of anal sex, which often is far from pleasurable, indeed often painful, due to people’s selfishness and ignorance.
 But I don’t think this is an accident: one of the curses of patriarchy is that it splits our pleasure giving organs artificially into Male and Female.
+It puts a major block on the development of sexual empathy.
 And because we all have anuses, our common humanity is kept at bay by thinking of the anus only in terms of penetration, not capacity for feeling, which is part of our common humanity.